 Types of New York Drug Crimes and Their Penalties

-- Possession (for Personal Use): Possession of a small amount of an illegal narcotic or controlled substance is typically charged as a Class A Misdemeanor, which can result in up to 1 year in jail, 3 years probation, and a $1,000 fine.
-In many cases, these charges are issued via a Desk Appearance Ticket (DAT), allowing individuals to avoid being held in custody.
+Having a small amount of an illegal drug is often charged as a Class A Misdemeanor.
+A conviction can bring up to 1 year in jail and 3 years of probation.
+Fines may reach $1,000, depending on the case.
+These charges are often issued through a Desk Appearance Ticket (DAT).
+DATs let individuals avoid being held in custody before arraignment.